State cases explode by another record, 9,585; more than 29,000 in 4 days

 At the other end of the age spectrum, there are 1,886 cases of infants to 4 years old, an increase of 181, and 62 were hospitalized, an increase of 2 in one day.
 From 5-14, there are 3,853, an increase of 300, with 53 in the hospital at one time, a rise of 1.

-Palm Beach County's death count is higher than 18 states, including New Mexico at 489 through Friday.
+Palm Beach County's death count is higher than 18 states, including New Mexico at 491.

-Palm Beach County had 3 deaths identified Friday, a man 98 and two women, 57 and 85.
-One from Martin County also was listed as a 95-year-old man.

 West Palm Beach is in first place among Palm Beach County cities with 2,974, an increase of 84.
 Lake Worth, which includes the city and county portion, rose from 2,593 to 2,643 followed by Boynton Beach at 1,198 from 1,152, Boca Raton at 1,294, up from 1,210, Delray Beach at 843 from 814.
 Port St. Lucie leads the Treasure Coast with 1,015, an increase of 89, followed with Stuart with 868 vs. 786.